import necessary libraries

 !Warning!
 Be aware that their is not check or whatsoever to see it the given boundary domain is really the boundary of the given domain.

-Square2D domain implements full_bc_domain, which returns a list of SurfacicDomains that represent the all boundary of a square.full_bc_domain.Complement on the mapping¶
+Square2D domain implements full_bc_domain, which returns a list of SurfacicDomains that represent the boundary of a square.full_bc_domain.Complement on the mapping¶

 Note that the Mapping can take extra arguments: